Infinity1008/Glove_vectorizer_service/README.md

 ## Setup
 To run this project, clone it to a local repository, make a python3 environment with requirements.txt and run the flask_server.py file with the location on the model as shown:

 ```
 python3 flask_server.py model_location_here
 ```
+Whatever model size you choose(50,100,200,300), you will get the vector of the same size back.

 ## To access the service using API calls
 You can then access the flask server on you localhost port 5000, with python library request or any other way you wish.